Aymen-Attar/Doggy-game/README.md

 ## Description
 Doggy Game is a fun interactive browser-based game where players control a dog character and navigate through obstacles.
 The game includes various challenges and levels that test the player's skills.
+## Status
+Currently, the game is in progress and not yet fully finished.

 ## Installation
 Clone the repository: